Lunsford L. Lomax: American Civil War

-Lomax resigned from the army in April 1861, and shortly thereafter accepted a captain's commission in Virginia state militia.
+Lomax resigned from the army in April 1861, and shortly thereafter accepted a captain's commission in the Virginia state militia.
 Initially assigned to Joseph E. Johnston's staff as assistant adjutant general, Lomax later served as inspector general for Benjamin McCulloch.
 Promoted to lieutenant colonel, he was transferred back to the Eastern Theater.

 Appointed colonel of the 11th Virginia Cavalry in time for the Gettysburg campaign, Lomax was promoted to brigadier general after the battle.
 Lomax fought his brigade under the division command of his old classmate Fitzhugh Lee from Culpeper Courthouse through the Wilderness and around Petersburg.
 He was promoted to major general in August 1864 and was assigned to assist General Jubal Early in the Shenandoah Valley.
 After escaping capture at the Battle of Woodstock, Lomax was given command of the Valley District.
 When Richmond was evacuated, Lomax tried to join forces with John Echols's men at Lynchburg, Virginia, but unable to do so, Lomax finally surrendered with Joe Johnston in North Carolina.

 Lesser known is Lomax's role in the formation of the partisan units that fought in Northern Virginia during the latter part of the War.
 In a statement made to Caroline Harper Long shortly before his death, published in the Baltimore Sun in 1920 by Beth Rhoades, entitled "Gray Ghost of the Confederacy," John Mosby writes: